Caring for Elderly Parents What Matters Most

 The goal of caring for aging parents what matters most is planning for the unexpected to avoid potential negative or stressful events that you can prevent with a little bit of foresight.
 To prevent disagreements between the agents you appoint for medical or financial power of attorney—if they are not the same person—nominate a person, a “protector” to settle disputes.

 Additional provisions in legal documents for health, financial, and a will include establishing alternate or backup agents and the power to remove an agent who may become cognitively impaired and be unable to act reasonably or responsibly.
-All or one of these situations commonly happens.
+One or all of these situations commonly occur.

-Health system providers like doctors, nurses, and other medical staff, while well-intended, have no legal experience drafting documents, so they can’t advise you.
-Additionally, medical providers and the legal system look differently at the term “incapacity” specific to memory loss and decision-making
+Healthcare system providers, such as doctors, nurses, and other medical staff, while well-intentioned, often lack the legal expertise to draft documents, so they cannot provide you with accurate advice.
+Additionally, medical providers and the legal system view the term “incapacity” differently in relation to memory loss and decision-making.

 What Happens at an Annual Wellness Visit?

-Next in Medicare programs for caring for elderly parents, what matters most is the Annual Wellness Visit that may be scheduled with an Advance Care Planning session.
+Next, in Medicare programs for caring for elderly parents, what matters most is the Annual Wellness Visit, which may be scheduled in conjunction with an Advance Care Planning session.
 The wellness visit offers an opportunity to review a parent’s medical and family history.

-The annual wellness visit is a great opportunity for family caregivers to attend to learn about all of the medical concerns of a parent or spouse.
+The annual wellness visit is an excellent opportunity for family caregivers to attend and learn about all of the medical concerns of a parent or spouse.

-• At the appointment, the doctor should discuss risk factors related to the diagnosis and treatment options.
+• During the appointment, the doctor should discuss risk factors associated with the diagnosis and potential treatment options.

 • In addition to an in-depth discussion of health conditions, any specialists you see and current prescriptions will be reviewed.

-• Basic measurements of height, weight, and blood pressure are taken in addition to lab work if not done recently.
+• Basic measurements, including height, weight, and blood pressure, are taken, in addition to lab work, if not done recently.

 • The doctor may review preventative health screenings and vaccinations to make recommendations.

-• A cognitive assessment is done to look for signs of memory loss and screenings for fall risk, depression, or other conditions if relevant.
+• A cognitive assessment is conducted to identify signs of memory loss and to screen for fall risk, depression, or other relevant conditions.

-As you can see, these Medicare benefits are valuable and something that adult children who are caregivers can request for an aging parent.
+As you can see, these Medicare benefits are valuable and something that adult children caring for an aging parent can request.
 If, for some reason, your primary care doctor is not aware of the benefit, refer them to the Medicare website.

 3 Mentation